QoS Improvement in Multi User Cellular-Symbiotic Radio Network Assisted by Active-STAR-RIS: THROUGHPUT MAXIMIZATION

-Based on the explanations provided in the preceding section and in accordance with equations \ref{eq:y_R_1}, \ref{eq:R_2 - s1r}, and \ref{eq:R_2 - s1t}, the main objective of this article is to maximize the sum throughput.
-For this purpose, we define the optimization problem as follows:
+Based on the explanations provided in the preceding section and in accordance with equations \eqref{eq:y_R_1}, \eqref{eq:R_2 - s1r}, and \eqref{eq:R_2 - s1t}, the main objective of this article is to maximize the throughput in the network.
+This objective is achieved when the minimum information rate between users in Phase 1 and Phase 2 is maximized.
+To accomplish this, we define the optimization problem as follows:

-where, \(0 \le {\Gamma } \le 1\) is the energy conversion efficiency by SBDs and \eqref{eq:subeq11g} restricts the energy harvested by the $SBD_i$ to its maximum specified value.
-Also, to guarantee the SIC performed successfully in two phases, the conditions \eqref{eq:subeq11h} and \eqref{eq:subeq11i} should be satisfied.